Kubera Kuchela

 Kubera Kuchela is a 1943 Indian Tamil-language Hindu mythological film directed by R. S. Mani and written by B. S. Ramaiah.
 The soundtrack was by Kunnakudi Venkatarama Iyer and background music by S. V. Venkat Raman.
 The film stars P. U. Chinnappa T. R. Rajakumari, D. Balasubramaniam and P. S. Govindan.

 Soundtrack

-Music composed by Kunnakudi Venkatarama Iyer and S. V. Venkatraman composed background music.
+The film's music was composed by Kunnakudi Venkatarama Iyer, while S. V. Venkatraman scored background music.
 The lyrics were written by Papanasam Sivan and Udumalai Narayana Kavi.
 The song "Nadaiyalangaram Kanden" is set in the raga Kharaharapriya, "Maalai Chooda Vandhen Mallika" is set in Khamas, "Ennai Vittu Engey Sentreer" is in "Harikambothi", and "Kanna Kanna Kanna" is in "Kapi".